 When we return to the Casa Marina Hotel it's draped in moonlight and above us is the soft glow of twinkling stars.
 As we make our way through the hallways and stop to gaze at the historical pictures on the walls of the eras past, I can almost hear the sounds of its past life—cooing lovers, conspiring gangsters, and frolicking partygoers mingling with the crash of the waves.

 For more information on the hotel, visit Casa Marina Hotel & Restaurant and for more information on the area, check out City of Jacksonville Beach and Visit Jacksonville.
-You will discover that an escape to Jacksonville Beach leads to Florida’s romantic hideaway.
+If you're looking for something fun to do in the area, and up for a short car ride, be sure to see what's on the schedule so you can enjoy Jacksonville Broadway at Thrasher Horne.
+You will discover that an escape to Jacksonville Beach leads to Florida's romantic hideaway.

 Note: As is common in the travel industry, the writer was provided with accommodations, meals and other compensation for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.